moonmaster9000/couch_cloner/readme.markdown

       include CouchCloner
     end

-Next, you need to define the shared identifier between all of your clones.
+Next, you need to define the shared identifier between all of your clones via the `clone_id` class method.
 Later, you'll look up clones by this identifier.
-I recommend using something human readable, like a url label:
+In this example, we'll set the clone identifier to the label our `HtmlSnippet`:

     class HtmlSnippet < CouchRest::Model::Base
       include CouchCloner

-      clone_id :label

       property :label
       property :content

+      timestamps!

       validates_presence_of :label

+      clone_id :label
     end

 Setup complete.

-## Cloning
+## Cloning (.clone)

 Let's imagine we've created an HtmlSnippet that appears on the home page of our website.
 Your content administrators want to use your CMS to schedule clones of this content to publish on the site several days in advance.
 How do we clone it?